Jason Delay Player Props: Pirates vs. Mariners

 Jason Delay At The Plate

-- Delay is hitting .328 with four doubles, a triple, a home run and four walks.
+- Delay is hitting .318 with four doubles, a triple, a home run and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.